Disney Junior – Live on Stage!: Disney's Hollywood Studios

+1999-2001: The Bear in the Big House Era

 Prior to Disney Junior – Live on Stage!, the theater was the Soundstage Restaurant from the park's opening date until November 14, 1998; the restaurant featured sets over the years from Big Business, Beauty and the Beast, and Aladdin.
 Following that, the theater hosted Bear in the Big Blue House – Live on Stage from June 7, 1999, until August 4, 2001.

+2001-2011: The Playhouse Disney Era

-That show closed to make room for Playhouse Disney – Live on Stage!, which opened on October 1, 2001, featuring returning characters from Bear in the Big Blue House, as well as new characters from Rolie Polie Olie, Stanley, and The Book of Pooh.
+That show closed to make room for Playhouse Disney – Live on Stage!, which opened on October 1, 2001, featuring returning scaled down characters from Bear in the Big Blue House, as well as new characters from Rolie Polie Olie, Stanley, and The Book of Pooh.

 In April 2005, the show replaced Rolie Polie Olie with JoJo's Circus.
 A re-imagined version of Playhouse Disney – Live on Stage! opened in March 2008, with some new characters from Mickey Mouse Clubhouse, Handy Manny, Little Einsteins, and My Friends Tigger & Pooh.

+2011-2018: The Current Era

-The show was renamed in March 2011, following the rebranding of Playhouse Disney to Disney Junior, replacing My Friends Tigger & Pooh with Jake and the Never Land Pirates.
-In January 2013, the show replaced both Handy Manny and Little Einsteins, respectively, with Sofia the First and Doc McStuffins, when it was revamped again.
+The show was renamed in March 2011, following the rebranding of Playhouse Disney to Disney Jr., replacing My Friends Tigger & Pooh with Jake and the Never Land Pirates.
+In January 2013, the show replaced both Handy Manny and Little Einsteins with Sofia the First and Doc McStuffins.

+2018-2025: The Disney Junior Play and Dance Era

-Disney Junior – Live on Stage! closed on September 1st, 2018.
-On December 21, 2018, the Hollywood Studios version was replaced by a new show named Disney Junior Dance Party! (formerly, Disney Junior Play and Dance in 2020–21), featuring characters from Mickey and the Roadster Racers, Sofia The First (which was eventually replaced by Vampirina), Doc McStuffins, and The Lion Guard.
+Disney Junior – Live on Stage! closed on September 1, 2018.
+On December 22, 2018, the Hollywood Studios version was replaced by a new show named Disney Junior Play and Dance! (formerly, Disney Junior Dance Party! in 2018–2020), featuring characters from Mickey and the Roadster Racers, Sofia the First (which was eventually replaced by Vampirina), Doc McStuffins, and The Lion Guard.

-On October 10, 2020, the show replaced The Lion Guard with Mira, Royal Detective during the takeover.
+On May 2, 2025, it was announced that Disney Junior Play and Dance! would be temporarily closed on May 25, 2025 and made way for a new DJ Dance Party, Get Animated! (until the final performance on September 1, 2025) in Animation Courtyard at Disney's Hollywood Studios, as part of Disney's Cool Kid Summer event.

+On July 22, 2025, it was announced that the show will returned on September 2, 2025, until it was the final performance on September 25, 2025, and along with the entire Animation Courtyard area, which will be permanently closed to make way for a new unnamed Disney Jr. show in a new land, The Walt Disney Studios Lot in 2026.